About

 TJ1.jpg

-Prior to law school, Thijiba earned her Honours Bachelor of Arts from the University of Toronto and a Masters of Education from the Ontario Institute for Studies in Education at the University of Toronto, while there, her research focused on forced migration, war and the criminalization of racialized women as long as ethical ways of building relationships with Indigenous communities.
-Thijiba completed her J.D. at the University of Ottawa and articled at a prominent boutique estate litigation firm in Toronto.
+Thijiba holds an Honours Bachelor of Arts from the University of Toronto and a Masters of Education from the Ontario Institute for Studies in Education at the University of Toronto, while there, her research focused on forced migration and war, the criminalization of racialized women, and ethical ways of relationship-building with Indigenous communities.
+She earned her J.D. at the University of Ottawa Faculty of Law and articled at a prominent boutique estate litigation firm in Toronto.

 Education